 9. Canada

-As the 6th safest place in the world, Canada is a very welcoming country for different types of travellers.
+As the 6th-safest country in the world, Canada is a very welcoming destination for travellers of all kinds.

 I grew up in Scarborough, a suburb of Toronto.
 I felt safe and protected growing up in a new multicultural neighbourhood.
-And I spent my adult life in downtown Toronto where I felt safe and comfortable.
+I spent my adult life in downtown Toronto, where I felt safe and comfortable.

 Aside from Toronto, I’ve travelled across Canada to cities like Vancouver, Victoria, Calgary, Banff, Montreal, Quebec City, Charlottetown and St. John’s.
 I’ve experienced many Canadian cities and have only felt the warmth of local people.
 No wonder Canada is rated as one of the safest countries in the world.

-However, it may not be the cheapest country for solo travel as accommodation, and transportation can be quite expensive.
+However, it may not be the cheapest country for solo travel as accommodation and transportation can be expensive.
 But don’t let that stop you from visiting a country that has beautiful landscapes and vibrant cities.

 10. Singapore